imjoseangel/sandbox/kubernetes/netdebug/README.md

 1. [The tradeoff between functionality and performance](https://github.com/kubernetes/kubernetes/issues/33554#issuecomment-266251056)
 1. [SRV lookup names](https://github.com/kubernetes/kubernetes/blob/v1.2.0/pkg/kubelet/dockertools/manager.go#L65-L68)

-The reason why `ndots` is set to five (5) is to allow SRV record lookups to be relative to the cluster's domain.
+The reason `ndots` is five (5) is to allow SRV record lookups to be relative to the cluster domain.

 A typical SRV record has the form `_service._protocol.name.` and in Kubernetes, the name has the form `service.namespace.svc`.
-The formed record will then look like `_service._protocol.service.namespace.svc`.
+The formed record will look like `_service._protocol.service.namespace.svc`.
 This query contains four dots.
-If `ndots` is four (4) it would be considered an FQDN and would fail to resolve.
+If `ndots` is four (4), it would be considered an FQDN and will fail to resolve.
 With ndots to five (5), it won't be considered an FQDN and will be searched relative to `cluster.local`.

 ## Testing the theory with `ndots=4`